Skip to content

 PropertyTypePurpose

-client.authAuthAPILogin / logout / refresh / whoami
+client.authAuthAPILogin / logout / verify / refresh / whoami

-client.projectsProjectsAPIList, get, create, update, archive
+client.projectsProjectsAPIList, get, create, update, delete, experiments, members

 Source for resource methods: mint_sdk/client/resources/.